flaiming/shelterparser/README.md

 #!/usr/bin/env python
 from shelterparser.importers import AnimalImporter

-# import animals from this day and won't throw any exceptions
+# import all animals and don't throw any exceptions
 importer = AnimalImporter()

 # in case of problem at importing, animal is skipped